pldiiw/1arc/doc/design/utility.md

 instruction will make the linter return a null value after having checked all the suite.

-## Purify file

-`PurifyFile()` is a function that the combination of the ones described in the previous sections.
-It should take as a parameter the path to a CHIP-8 source code file on the file system, read it, remove the artefacts, lint it and finally return the program, ready to be loaded into the engine.

 ## Dump engine

 The utility module should also provide a `dumpEngine()` function.
-Given a CHIP-8 engine data structure instance and a path to a file, it should translate the CHIP-8 engine to a readable JSON file, with every value the engine is containing written in it.
+Given a CHIP-8 engine data structure instance, it should translate it to a readable JSON string, with every value the engine is containing written in it.

 The JSON file should look like this (here, all values are set to 0):